 5. "You're Easy on the Eyes"

-Another composition by Clark, Tom Shapiro, and Chris Waters, this track about a handsome heartbreaker was Clark's first No. 1 single in the U.S.
+Another composition by Clark, Shapiro and Waters, this track about a handsome heartbreaker was Clark's first No. 1 single in the U.S.

 6. "I Just Wanna Be Mad"